 Name Reason for Non-Independence Mr. A K S A Jayasena Chairman of Lanka Leyland Limited, which holds 41.77% of the total share capital of Lanka Ashok Leyland PLC.
-Mr. Gopal Mahadevan Whole time Director and Chief Financial Officer of Ashok Leyland Limited, India which holds 27.85% of the total share capital of the Company and is also the main supplier to Lanka Ashok Leyland PLC.
+Mr. Gopal Mahadevan Whole time Director and also Chief Financial Officer of Ashok Leyland Limited, India which holds 27.85% of the total share capital of the Company and is also the main supplier to Lanka Ashok Leyland PLC.
 Mr. W H C P S Wijesekara Director of Lanka Leyland Limited, which holds 41.77% of the total share capital of Lanka Ashok Leyland PLC.
-Mr. Nitin Seth Chief Operating Officer of Ashok Leyland Limited, India which holds 27.85% of the total share capital of the Company and is also the main supplier to Lanka Ashok Leyland PLC.
+Mr. Amandeep Singh Arora Head of International Operations of Ashok Leyland Limited, India which holds 27.85% of the total share capital of the Company and is also the main supplier to Lanka Ashok Leyland PLC.